ValentynKvasnytskyi/todo-list-react/README.md

-# todo-list-react

-## Todo list using react and localstorage
+# Todo list using react and localstorage

 react-todoList.surge.sh